 Prepare for your major.
 The more comprehensive and challenging your community college program, the better prepared your will be for University work and the better your chances for academic success.
 Concentrate on classes required as preparation for upper-division work in your intended major.
 Completing your major-preparation coursework while at community college can make you a more competitive applicant.

 Don't give up your dream even if you have one bad semester or year.
 Strive to learn from circumstances that impacted your academic studies.
 Remain motivated and determined to use your talents and strengths to the best of your ability.

 To learn about tuition, fees and financial aid, go to the admissions webpage at: http://students.berkeley.edu/admissions/ and click on Tuition, Fees, and Financial Aid.

 To learn about scholarships and receive tips on applying for scholarships, visit their web site at: http://scholarships.berkeley.edu/

 Research Information on Colleges and Majors

 There are six schools and colleges on the Berkeley campus and over 120 majors!
-It is beneficial to review websites of your intended college and major(s) at the UC Berkeley Homepage:
+It is beneficial to review websites of your intended college and major(s) at the following site: